What is meatal stenosis?

 One study has found that about 9% of boys have meatal stenosis at birth.
-In a follow-up study of 1,800 boys aged six to ten years, visual inspection found 32% had a “pinhole” meatus.
-This implies that about 23% of all cases resulted after birth.
+In a follow-up study of 1,800 boys aged 6 to 10 years, visual inspection found 32% had a “pinhole” meatus.
+This implies that about 23% of all cases happened after birth.

 What causes meatal stenosis?

-Meatal stenosis is almost always seen in males who have been circumcised.
-Circumcision is the surgical removal of the foreskin over the tip of the penis.
-It is rare for uncircumcised males to have meatal stenosis.
-This may mean that circumcision has caused the meatus to become narrower.
-Other causes of meatal stenosis include:
+Meatal stenosis happens when the opening at the end of the penis narrows.
+This condition is almost always seen in males who have been circumcised.
+Circumcision is a procedure where the foreskin over the head of the penis is removed.
+It’s rare for uncircumcised males to have meatal stenosis.
+This could mean that circumcision is a possible reason the meatus became narrower.
+Other causes of meatal stenosis can include:

-- Inflammation or injury that results from a baby’s penis rubbing against a diaper or the baby’s own skin after circumcision
+- Inflammation (swelling) or injury that results from a baby’s penis rubbing against a diaper or the baby’s own skin after circumcision.

-- Long-term use of urinary catheters (tubes to drain urine)
+- Long-term use of urinary catheters (tubes used to drain urine).